 We were approached by the sales and customer service team for a medical device company to help them manage their complex technology stack.
 Over several years, they had built an ecosystem of tools to manage the complex pipeline of data from marketing through to the customer support efforts.
 This ecosystem had developed organically over time through a mix of commercial, open-source, and custom tools in response to evolving business needs.
 Convertiv was asked to perform a deep dive into the toolchain and re-engineer it to pay down accumulated technical debt and improve performance across the pipeline.View customer story →

 It is always possible to over-engineer things, especially when the future roadmap or requirements are not clearly defined.
-Managing technical debt means making the right tradeoffs at the right times.
-Sometimes it’s acceptable to do a quick and dirty implementation if the building is on fire, as long as you remember to go back and do it properly.
-The hard part is lifting the foot off the gas and relieving the team’s pressure to race towards new features all the time.
-There should be ample room to go back and reevaluate what’s already there and clean the house at certain intervals.
+Managing technical debt means making the right tradeoffs at the right times and having the process in place to determine what to do in any given situation.
+Left to their own devices, most seasoned web developers will want to find a best-in-class solution and implement it carefully.
+The hard part in today’s climate is dealing with the fast pace of modern web development.
+Real-world situations mean that it will sometimes be acceptable to do a quick and dirty implementation if the building is truly on fire.
+Having these types of rapid sprints is not a bad thing so long as there is ample room to go back and reevaluate what’s already there and clean the house at regular intervals.